Raunch aesthetics: Chlöe Bailey

-I can teach you a couple thingsThrough the lyrics Chlöe embraces of her sexuality while also teasing and flaunting it.
-In the music video you can see her and other women twerking and moving their bodies in a sexual manner.
-Chlöe has also displayed raunch aesthetics through provocative post on social media to promote body positivity and acceptance of self.
-Due to this Chlöe has received an immense amount of backlash on the internet.
-There are people that feel she is “doing too much” or “seeking attention”.
-Chlöe has responded to the backlash in multiple ways though social media with an overall message of being secure enough to live her life the way she chooses.
+I can teach you a couple thingsIn the music video you can see her and other women twerking and moving their bodies in a sexual manner.
+Chlöe has also displayed raunch aesthetics through posts on social media that promote body positivity and self-acceptance.
+Due to this, Chlöe has received an intense amount of internet backlash, with some feeling she is "doing too much" or "seeking attention."
+In response, Chlöe has responded to the backlash through social media, conveying the overall message that she is secure enough to live her life the way she chooses.